 Sometimes the initial sizing considerations for Dynatrace Managed nodes and clusters are inadequate to support such volume; a Dynatrace Managed cluster may lack the necessary hardware to process all the additional incoming data.
 To protect the health and integrity of your monitoring environment in such situations, Dynatrace Managed leverages adaptive load reduction on the incoming traces to ensure that monitoring remains stable while a statistically valid set of requests is captured for analysis.

-New PurePath traces coming in from environments with the highest traffic in relation to their assigned host units (i.e., traffic/host unit) are targeted first for load reduction.
-Dynatrace Managed skips full PurePath processing in these environments.
-This happens in a random fashion and reduces the number of PurePath traces that are processed in a staged fashion.
-At the same time, the statistical validity of all metrics, charts, baselining, and events is retained because Dynatrace knows the number of PurePath traces that have been skipped.
+New distributed traces coming in from environments with the highest traffic in relation to their assigned host units (i.e., traffic/host unit) are targeted first for load reduction.
+Dynatrace Managed skips full distributed trace processing in these environments.
+This happens in a random fashion and reduces the number of distributed traces that are processed in a staged fashion.
+At the same time, the statistical validity of all metrics, charts, baselining, and events is retained because Dynatrace knows the number of distributed traces that have been skipped.
 This is fully transparent to you, as Dynatrace raises an event and displays a message in the cluster UI.

 As with OneAgent traffic management, the reduction in processed data is accounted for transparently.
 This will successfully safeguard your cluster from spikes in traffic.
-In such situations the fact that not all data is processed has no negative impact on your monitoring.
+If such situations are occasional, the fact that not all data is processed has no negative impact on your monitoring.
 Dynatrace AI isn't impacted at all, nor is alerting.
-All service-based chart data is transparently adjusted (no change is visible) and all analysis views account for this.
-Unless you're looking at a single PurePath, you won't see a difference in charts or service call analysis data.
-The only place where this is visible is the PurePath list, which displays the message like
+All service-based chart data is transparently adjusted (no visible change), and all analysis views account for this.
+You won't see a difference in charts or service call analysis data unless you're looking at a single PurePath.
+The only place where this is visible is the distributed traces list, which displays the message like

 x more like this.